Harshuvv28/zomato-landing-page/README.md

-# zomato this is zamato landing page
+# This is zamato landing page
+Only the front end part